marufhub/ml-study/README.md

-# ml-study
-Machine Learning Study
+# Machine Learning Study
+## Motivation:
+This is the self study practice book for machine learning.